New York State

 Specialist Committees

 Specialist Committees (SCs) address issues that the E-TWG has designated as priorities.
-Committee products, along with E-TWG input on those products, inform decision making by New York state agencies.
+Committee products, along with E-TWG input on those products, inform decision-making by New York state agencies.
 SCs include both E-TWG and non-E-TWG members with relevant expertise.
-Current specialist committees are focused on:
+Current specialist committees include:

 -